jveillet/jk-demainilpleut/_posts/2016-01-19-introducing-first-draft-of-the-styleguide.md

 Demain·il·pleut has been build around that philosophy.
 I designed everything in the browser, most of the CSS and HTML markup is done by hand.
 I didn't use tools, frameworks, or library (at the exception of jQuery and [PrismJS](https://prismjs.com/)) because I thought that for a small project like this one, they would get in the way.

 Here is an overview of the approach I took:

-+ Every element on the page use CSS classes, using a BEM-like naming, I choose to name the components like `Component-Element--Modifier`.
+- Every element on the page use CSS classes, using a BEM-like naming, I choose to name the components like `Component-Element--Modifier`.
-+ Very simple HTML markup.
+- Very simple HTML markup.
-+ I use CSS Ids only for JS hooks.
+- I use CSS Ids only for JS hooks.
-+ Only one CSS file of 14kb (10kb minified).
+- Only one CSS file of 14kb (10kb minified).
-+ For now, I use [Gulp](https://gulpjs.com/) to minify the CSS.
+- For now, I use [Gulp](https://gulpjs.com/) to minify the CSS.
-+ Flexbox has a [browser compatibility of 95%](https://caniuse.com/#feat=flexbox) (as this time), that's great, so I had a little fun with it and used it to display the colors of the Styleguide.
+- Flexbox has a [browser compatibility of 95%](https://caniuse.com/#feat=flexbox) (as this time), that's great, so I had a little fun with it and used it to display the colors of the Styleguide.
-{: .list-unordered}

 ## Feedback welcome